eth-sri/eran/README.md

 will evaluate the local robustness of the MNIST convolutional network (upto 35K neurons) with ReLU activation trained using DiffAI on the 100 MNIST test images.
 In the above setting, epsilon=0.1 and the domain used by our analyzer is the deepzono domain.
 Our analyzer will print the following:

-* 'Verified' for an image when it can prove the robustness of the network and 'Failed' when it cannot.
-It will also print an error message when the network misclassifies an image.
+* 'Verified safe' for an image when it can prove the robustness of the network

+* 'Verified unsafe' for an image for which it can provide a concrete adversarial example

+* 'Failed' when it cannot.

+* It will also print an error message when the network misclassifies an image.

 * the timing in seconds.